mui/material-ui/docs/pages/blog/discord-announcement.md

 Overall, we're super excited to have you join our community.
 Come show off your projects, introduce yourself in the **"👋 | new-members"** channel, or just ask general questions in the forums.

-As always, we would love to hear from you
+As always, we would love to hear from you.

 **See you on our [Discord Server!](https://mui.com/r/discord/)**